Scott MacLeod

 Pull chains, fold in mechanism’s sprung lungs, broken links, calling foul.

-Global Villager (reading lips):
+Global Villager (

 According to my expectations, the Sea intends big waves to flavor the partyline, bloom like Big News on the day’s recitals.
 Papyri bob like apples.